OOIDA v. Minnesota State Police

 OOIDA fought hard against the DOT's Mexican truck pilot program and was instrumental in convincing lawmakers to end funding for the project.

-For over 44 years the Owner-Operator Independent Drivers Association has been fighting for the rights of all professional truckers.
+Since 1973, Owner-Operator Independent Drivers Association has been fighting for the rights of all professional truckers.

 We are proud of our history of effective representation, and as we grow, we will continue to fight for our members’ best interests in new and more powerful ways.